-Second Sunday of Easter - Glebe-t James United Church
+Second Sunday of Easter - South Gloucester United Church

 Acts 4:32-35 John 20:19-31 The Rev. Dr. George Hermanson

 We share the same issues with Thomas.
 He wanted first hand faith.
 Like him, we don't want second hand faith.
+Faith statements are questioned.
+Just because it has been handed down through history does mean we feel them in our hearts.
+They are someone else’s idea.
 It is not good enough for the flourishing of life.
-Nor did he want blind faith, for that is too easily misused.
+Thomas did not want blind faith, for that is too easily misused.
 Blind faith does not encourage us to probe the surface reality we experience.
 Blind faith allows to cruise through life without really living its joy and danger.
 Blind faith appeals to our prejudices or ideology or the way things are without questioning.

 Thomas wanted the experience of deeper vision or sight.
 We see this in the play on the words seeing, touch, thrust.
 He wanted to access the inner workings of reality.
 Like Thomas we, too, want a real experience of God.
 Like Thomas, we want to access that experience of God, the experience we need to change our perception about what is real.